stanford-ssi/habmc-tutorials/Ubuntu/ Ubuntu_Dual_Boot.md

 <a name="flashdriverequirements">1</a>: If the program is not working, it may be your flash drive formatting.
 It must be in either FAT or NTFS.
-In this case, you will want to check either the NTFS Format Drive or Fat32 Format Drive boxes. **THIS WILL ERASE ANY FILES ON THE FLASH DRIVE, MAKE SURE TO BACK EVERYTHING UP JUST IN CASE**
+In this case, you will want to check either the NTFS Format Drive or Fat32 Format Drive boxes. **THIS WILL ERASE ANY FILES ON THE FLASH DRIVE, MAKE SURE TO BACK EVERYTHING UP JUST IN CASE** [Return](#ubuntu-iso-image)